 oil, grease and water.
 The technology can self-clean for several years with no scheduled

-maintenance and operates without hoses, tanks or nozzles and does need to be refilled with
+maintenance and operates without hoses, tanks or nozzles and does not need to be refilled with

 detergents or other products often used to clean lenses.